Epowei/static-website/README.md

-### This is my static website containing HTML, CSS, and Javascript which I intend to use to deploy on the Apache2 webserver.
+### This static website contains HTML, CSS, and Javascript files used to deploy my website on the Apache2 webserver.